dstroud/subsequence/README.md

 - Script $ 2 does a hacky job translating N.CS into the I2M.C op so you can then apply chord transformations.
 - While X can be changed to extend the number of intervals in the chord output, it can also throw off the Sync used for Every X in $ 3.
 You will also need to change the chord length for the i2m variant using I2M.C.L.
 - Strumming in I2M mode doesn't always work as expected, likely because of the method of holding notes until the next note is played.

+### Mutable
+- Requires installation of one of the custom Plaits firmwares listed in the source.
+The _extended file contains 7th chords while the _triad file only contains the first 3 notes and adds the root note one octave up.
+- Due to a bug in the Teletype source code, the order of the last two scales is different from what is listed in the Teletype manual.
+They are locrian and mixolydian, respectively.
+- Send CV 1 out to Plaits' V/Oct, CV 2 to HARMO, and CV 3 to Level.
+Use the param knob to set the level and amount of LPG/LPFA.

 ### Creating New Variants
 - To make variants for other polyphonic i2c devices, you'll likely just need to change script $ 2.